BloodyBogan/efficiently/README.md

 ## Usage

-Fill in your database.properties file based on the database.properties.example file & be sure to include all necessary libraries
+Fill in your database.properties file based on the database.properties.example file, be sure to include all necessary libraries & run migration.sql in your efficiently database

 ```
 # Clean and Build Project